vmayoral/ros-robotics-companies/README.md

 ### Contribute

 Send a Pull Request with additions, modifications or removals.
+For new contributions, **please indicate how you're using ROS** (which distro you're using, which packages, etc.).
 Make sure to hint how you're related to the organization if suggesting a relevant change.

 [^1]: Robot Immune System https://aliasrobotics.com/ris.php